 Articles & Book Chapters

-2022: A Millennium of Resilience, Vulnerability and Sustainability at Rome, in S. Malmberg, E. Seland & K. Aavitsland (eds.), City, Hinterland and Environment: Urban Resilience during the First Millennium Transition (Norwegian Institute in Rome) (peer-reviewed)
+2023: A Millennium of Resilience at Rome, in S. Malmberg, E. Seland & K. Aavitsland (eds.), City, Hinterland and Environment: Urban Resilience during the First Millennium Transition (Norwegian Institute in Rome) (peer-reviewed)

-2022: Neighbourhoods by the Tiber: Life at Two Harbours in Rome, in C. Beck & A. Haug (eds.)
-The Dynamics of Neighbourhoods and Urban Quarters (Sidestone Press Academics) (peer-reviewed)
+2023: Neighbourhoods by the Tiber: Life at Two Harbours in Rome, in C. Beck & A. Haug (eds.)
+The Dynamics of Neighbourhoods and Urban Quarters (Brill) (peer-reviewed)

 2022: Ancient Cities: Teaching and Learning in the Digital Age, Journal of Archaeology and Education 6:3, article 1 (38 pp.) Ancient Cities: Teaching and Learning in the Digital Age (umaine.edu), co-written with S. Feuser, M. Blømer, F. Brouns, A. Duplouy, S. Merten, C. Videbech, A. Zambon & M. Zarmakoupi (peer-reviewed)